andrewchu16/pantry-app/README.md

 items, and tracking grocery spending habits.
 It will help you cut down on food waste

 ## How it's built
-Pantry is built using Python and Flask for the backend and vanilla HTML and CSS for the frontend.
+Pantry is built using Python and Flask for the backend and vanilla HTML and CSS with bootstrap and jQuery for the frontend.

 ## How to run it
 1. Install the `requirements.txt` packages.